allsway/update-locations-for-reserves/README.md

 * BARCODE
 * 7 SAVE ITEM

+This file is your {item_data.csv} file

 ####get_save_items.sql
 For Sierra campuses, this query can be used instead of Create Lists to extract the item BARCODE and SAVE ITEM fields.

 ####config.txt
 A configuration file that stores your API key, base API URL and yout location mapping file.
+The base API URL is in the following format: https://api-na.hosted.exlibrisgroup.com/almaws/v1.
 ```
 [Params]
 apikey: apikey
 baseurl: host
 locationmap: path_to_data_inputs/location.csv
 ```
+####locations.csv
+Your Migration form Locations tab saved in .csv format (copy and paste the Excel Locations tab into a new Excel spreadsheet and save as a csv file to create this data input.

 ####update-items.py
 Takes as arguments: